ShiftyKitty/MS4-Abhaile/TESTING.md

 - Javascript passed through [JS Hint](https://jshint.com/).
 All errors presented have now been fixed.

-- Python passed through [PEP8 Validator](http://pep8online.com/checkresult).
-All python code is now PEP8 compliant
+- Python code passed through [PEP8 Validator](http://pep8online.com/checkresult) and Flake8 validator.
+Some errors cannot be fixed like "Avoid using null=True on string-based fields such CharField" and similar.
+Also brought up issues with migration lengths that cannot be fixed either.

 ## User Stories